What is a VA? What do virtual assistants do for business in 2023By Ankur Pramod

 Furthermore, since the concept of a virtual assistant states that the person would be providing his/her services on a contract basis, VAs have an unsaid understanding with companies to not expect payments in case they breach that contract by not working or not producing deliverables.

 Hiring virtual assistants empowers businesses to utilize their time more efficiently.
-For example, would you rather waste four hours a day doing tedious tasks like cleaning out your inbox or spend those four hours conceptualizing innovative strategies to help your business prosper?
+For example, would you rather waste four hours a day doing tedious tasks like cleaning out your inbox or spend those four hours conceptualizing innovative strategies to help your business grow?

 That’s a no-brainer, right?
 Having VAs working for you to handle such tasks that you consider wasteful, helps you regain lost time that you can invest on your business rather than in it.